-Application of the Standard: the requirements serve as the basis for evaluating a PGY1 managed care pharmacy residency program for accreditation.
+Application of the Standard: the requirements serve as the basis for evaluating a PGY1 residency program for accreditation, both foreign and domestic.

 Throughout the Standard use of the auxiliary verbs will and must implies an absolute requirement, whereas use of should and may denotes a recommended guideline.